JRnihar/JRnihar/README.md

 ## Career Objective :

-I am A Dedicated And Practing Full
+<p>I am A Dedicated And Practing Full
 Stack Development With Solid
 Knowledge In Different Technologies
 And Self-motivated And Hardworking
 For An Opportunity To Work In A
 Challenging Environment To Prove
 My Skills And Utilize My Knowledge
-In The Growth Of The Organization
+In The Growth Of The Organization</p>